banjulhu/website/README.md

-# Astro.js Project
+# Elixir.no Website

-Welcome to the Astro.js project!
+Welcome to the project!
 This README will help you get started and understand how the project is structured.
 Let’s dive right in!

 ## Prerequisites